 The paintings in the Caves of Forgotten Dreams were first discovered by three speleologists, Eliette Brunel-Deschamps, Christian Hillaire, and Jean-Marie Chauvet in 1994, which is where the sites name comes from.
 In 1996 a full survey of the cave was completed and it was found that not only were there beautifully preserved paintings but the fossilised remains of Upper Palaeolithic people were discovered which only added to it’s scientific and humanitarian significance.

-Access the site is highly restricted and as a result only a few teams of specialists are permitted by the French government to visit there a year.
-However a perfect replica of the cave (the largest cave replica in the world) has been created so that more people can enjoy the artwork.
-This model is called “Faux Lascaux” and was opened in 2015 .
+Access to the site is highly restricted and as a result, only a few teams of specialists are permitted by the French government to visit there a year.
+However, a perfect replica of the cave (the largest cave replica in the world) has been created so that more people can enjoy the artwork.
+This model is called “Faux Lascaux” and was opened in 2015.